 These feelings are understandable and whatever your reason for seeking therapy it is very important to take the time to find the right therapist for you, as well as the right therapeutic approach.
 For this reason I offer a free first meeting so that we can explore whether what I offer is right for you and we can work together.
 To find out about more about this please visit Free First Meeting.

-So if you live in Exeter or the Exmouth, Totnes, Honiton, Crediton or Tiverton areas and are interested in Creative Arts therapy, Trauma therapy or psychological support, and would like to find out more about Re-Source Creative Arts and Trauma Therapy please contact me by phone or email.
+I offer sessions by phone, zoom or in person.
+So if you prefer to meet face to face and you live in Exeter or the Exmouth, Totnes, Honiton, Crediton or Tiverton areas , are interested in Creative Arts therapy, Trauma therapy or psychological support, and would like to find out more about Re-Source Creative Arts and Trauma Therapy please contact me by phone or email.